psykei/psyki/README.md

 ## Intro

 PSyKI (Platform for Symbolic Knowledge Injection) is intended to be a library for injection symbolic knowledge into sub-symbolic predictors.
-At the moment PSyKe offers a FOL interpreter for rules expressed in Skolem normal form and a general injection technique for neural networks (NN).
+This repository contains the implementation of an experimental technique for SKI, namely the Λ-layer injection.

 An `Injector` is an object capable of provide rules to a NN with method `inject`.
-Rules are textual FOL rules that are processed into fuzzy logic functions.
+Rules are textual logic formulae that are processed into fuzzy logic functions.
-To convert textual rules user can use method `get_function` of class `Parser`.
+User can use the `antlr4` parser to convert textual rules into abstract syntax tree.

 User must provide in addition to the textual rule two mappings: